airdcpp-web/airdcpp-webclient/buildroot/README.md

+This guide will instruct how to use [Buildroot](https://buildroot.org) to cross-compile binaries for different system architectures.
+Note that [binaries for the most common architectures are provided](https://airdcpp-web.github.io/docs/installation/linux-binaries.html) and you may post an issue on Github if you want new architectures to be added.

 ## Download Buildroot

 You should first create a new directory (e.g. `buildroot`) where you will put the buildroot package and all the wanted buildroot environment directories.